kwhite2/git/README.md

 ### Projects that use these skills

-You may want to check out a couple of projects that use the skills discussed in this workshop:
+You may also want to check out a couple of projects that use the skills discussed in this workshop:

 - [GCDI's Digital Research Institute](https://github.com/DHRI-Curriculum) has been improved and built out over time using GitHub to store and track multiple projects that use the same base of repositories, and new versions.
 - "F-ing Algorithm" project uses Git and GitHub to create multiple versions of their project in different languages—([Chinese](https://github.com/labuladong/fucking-algorithm) and [English](https://github.com/labuladong/fucking-algorithm/tree/english)), and to create a [GitBook](https://labuladong.gitbook.io/algo-en/i.-dynamic-programming/analysisofdynamicprogramming) for sharing their work.